VoxeLibre/VoxeLibre/mods/CORE/_mcl_autogroup/README.txt

 This mod has a few purposes:
 1) Automatically adding some groups like “solid” "opaque" and "creative_breakable" depending on node definitions.
 2) Generating digging groups for variable speed and item drops based on node defintions.
+3) Ensuring that all nodes that are neither liquids nor unbreakable/indestructible can be dug.

 This mod also requires another mod called “mcl_autogroup” to function properly.
 “mcl_autogroup” exposes the API used to register digging groups, while this mod